|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This scalloped corn casserole is cooked in your slow cooker.
-It's an easy way to make this popular side dish if your oven is tied up with the main course (such as a turkey or ham for the holidays) or baking bread.
+Cooking this scalloped corn casserole in a slow cooker is an easy way to make this popular side dish, especially when your oven is tied up with the main course (such as a turkey or ham for the holidays) or baking bread.

 Eggs, half-and-half, and frozen cream-style corn are used.
 If you don't have frozen cream-style corn in your area, use two 12-ounce cans of cream-style corn, or use one 15-ounce can and one 8-ounce can.

-These instructions show you how to cook the casserole in a dish that fits into your slow cooker.
-That allows you to serve it on your table or buffet without the slow cooker.
+It's cooked in a casserole dish that fits into your slow cooker, which allows you to serve it on your table or buffet without the slow cooker.
 Alternatively, if you want to serve the scalloped corn from your slow cooker, you can simply spray the slow cooker crock with nonstick cooking spray.

-The term scalloped is used for dishes made like scalloped potatoes, with a creamy sauce and a crunchy breadcrumb topping.
-The breadcrumbs here give body to the casserole and the top will be crunchy.
-You can add some more cracker crumbs drizzled with melted butter to the top in the last 30 minutes of cooking if you want even more crunch.
+The term "scalloped" is used for dishes made with a creamy sauce and a crunchy breadcrumb topping like potatoes or this offering.
+The breadcrumbs give body to the casserole and for even more crunch, you can mix additional cracker crumbs with melted butter and scatter them on the top for the last 30 minutes of cooking.

-In a large mixing bowl, whisk the half-and-half and eggs together, then mix in remaining ingredients: sugar, salt, pepper, onion, cream style corn, and cracker crumbs.
+In a large mixing bowl, whisk together the half-and-half and eggs, then mix in the sugar, salt, pepper, onion, cream-style corn, and cracker crumbs.

-Pour the mixture into lightly buttered casserole dish which will fit in the slow cooker.
+Pour the mixture into a lightly buttered casserole dish which will fit in the slow cooker.

 Store any leftover scalloped corn in the refrigerator and use it within three to four days.
 It will reheat easily in the microwave.
-For longer storage, freeze it in a freezer container.
-For the best quality, defrost and enjoy it within three to four months.
+For longer storage, freeze it in a freezer container for up to four months.
+For the best quality, defrost it in the refrigerator and heat it to 165 F to serve.